festim-dev/FESTIM/docs/source/userguide/initial_conditions.rst

         field=0
     )

-In the snipset above, the initial condition is read from the file ``ic_file.xdmf``.
+In the snippet above, the initial condition is read from the file ``ic_file.xdmf``.
 The label ``mobile`` is used to identify the mesh in the file.
 The timestep ``-1`` indicates that the last timestep of the file should be read.

 .. note::

     The XDMF file must be readable.
-To do so, the XDMF file has to be created with checkpointing on.
+To do so, the XDMF file must be created with checkpointing.
 See :class:`festim.XDMFExport`.
     For more information on checkpointing in FEniCS, see `this page <https://fenicsproject.discourse.group/t/loading-xdmf-data-back-in/1925/4>`_.